sgmurphy/wordpress-plugins/gallery-custom-links/readme.txt

 Requires at least: 6.0
 Tested up to: 6.5
 Requires PHP: 7.4
-Stable tag: 2.1.9
+Stable tag: 2.2.0

-Gallery Custom Links allows you to link images from galleries to a specified URL.
+Gallery Custom Links allows you to link images to a specified URL.
 Tested with WordPress Gallery, Gutenberg, the Meow Gallery and others.

 == Description ==

 Gallery Custom Links allows you to link images from galleries to a specified URL.
-Tested with WordPress Gallery, Gutenberg, the Meow Gallery and others.
+Tested with WordPress Gallery, Gutenberg, the [Meow Gallery](https://wordpress.org/plugins/meow-gallery/) and others.
 The official page is here: [Gallery Custom Links](https://meowapps.com/gallery-custom-links/).

 === Usage ===